svrnm/apm-rum-sample/README.md

 ![](./2-logs.png)
 ![](./2-traces.png)

-> [!HINT]
+> [!NOTE]
 >
-> **Question**: It looks like this way it is not possible to populate data into "Frontend Observability".
+> **Question 1**: It looks like this way it is not possible to populate data into "Frontend Observability".
 If
 > the `https://faro-collector-prod-eu-west-2.grafana.net/collect/<key>` endpoint is used as sink for a loki
 > writer and OTLP traces, the loki writer reports issues with missing `X-Faro-Session-Id` header.
 There was no
 > obvious way to reconfigure alloy to send those headers accordingly.
+Do I miss something?

 ## Step 3: Add backend telemetry